Ziagen Tablets is a brand of medicine containing the active ingredient abacavir.

 Keep this leaflet with the tablets.
 You may need to read it again.

-Patients taking ZIAGEN may develop a hypersensitivity reaction (serious allergic reaction) which can be life threatening if you continue to take ZIAGEN.
-It is important you read the information on this reaction in the section "Special Warning" under "Before you take ZIAGEN tablets", of this leaflet.
+Abacavir can cause a serious allergic reaction known as a hypersensitivity reaction, which can be life-threatening if treatment with abacavir containing products is not stopped.
+It is important you read the information on this reaction in the section "Special warning" under "Before you take ZIAGEN tablets", of this leaflet.
 There is also an Alert Card included in the ZIAGEN pack, to remind you and medical staff about ZIAGEN hypersensitivity.
 This card should be removed from the pack and kept with you at all times.

 The symptoms of this reaction include fever; nausea or vomiting or diarrhoea or abdominal pain; skin rash or skin redness or itching; severe tiredness or body aches or generally feeling ill; shortness of breath, sore throat or cough.
 If you develop any of these symptoms, call your doctor IMMEDIATELY WHO WILL ADVISE YOU WHETHER YOU SHOULD STOP TAKING ZIAGEN.
 If your doctor is not available, you must urgently seek other medical advice (eg. the Accident and Emergency unit of the nearest hospital) before taking the next dose.

-If you have had this reaction to ZIAGEN, NEVER take ZIAGEN, or any other medicine containing abacavir (Trizivir, Kivexa) again as WITHIN HOURS you may experience a life threatening lowering of your blood pressure leading to possible death.
+If you have had this reaction to ZIAGEN, NEVER take ZIAGEN, or any other medicine containing abacavir (KIVEXA, TRIUMEQ, TRIZIVIR) again as WITHIN HOURS you may experience a life-threatening lowering of your blood pressure leading to possible death.

 What ZIAGEN tablets are used for